-Cardholders can take advantage of a 5% cash back rate for purchases made at a gas station or a grocery store during the first twelve months with the card.
+Cardholders can take advantage of 5% back for purchases made at gas stations or grocery stores during the first 12 months with the card.
 This rate is eligible for up to $6,000 of purchases, which puts the value of this offer at $300.
-If the cardholder has a savings or checking account with SunTrust, then this offer gets even better with the Client Exclusive offer.
-This offer adds a bonus 10% or 25% depending on the cardholder’s deposit relationship with SunTrust.
+If the cardholder has a savings or checking account with SunTrust, then this offer gets even better with the Client Exclusive offer, which adds a bonus 10% or 25% depending on the cardholder’s deposit relationship with SunTrust.

-In addition to this introductory rate, there are two standard cash back rates to consider.
-The first, a 2% cash back rate, is offered on purchases made at gas stations and grocery stores after the introductory rate is over.
-All other purchases generate a 1% cash back return.
+In addition to this introductory rate, there are two standard rates to consider.
+The first, a 2% back rate, is offered on purchases made at gas stations and grocery stores after the introductory rate expires.
+All other purchases generate a 1% return.

 A fee of either $10 or 3% is charged for balance transfers.
 Cash advances are charged a bit more with a fee of either $10 or 4%.
-Luckily, there is no foreign transaction fee to worry about.
-As always, there is a late payment or returned payment fee that maxes out at $37.
+There is no foreign transaction fee.
+The late payment or returned payment fee is $38.

-Rewards: 5% cash back on select niche categories, 2% cash back at gas stations & grocery stores, 1% cash back on regular purchases
+Rewards: 5% cash back on select niche categories, 2% cash back at gas stations and grocery stores, 1% cash back on regular purchases

 Bonus Rewards: N/A

-Fees: No annual fee, 3% or $5 on balance transfers, 2% foreign transaction fee, $37 late payment fee
+Fees: No annual fee, 3% or $5 on balance transfers, 2% to 3% foreign transaction fee, $38 late payment fee

 U.S. Bank offers plenty of credit cards, so it definitely has the no annual fee category covered.
-The U.S. Bank Perks+ Visa® Card offers benefits and low costs, but there is a little more emphasis on the low cost aspect.
+The U.S. Bank Cash+ Visa Signature Card offers benefits and low costs, but there is a little more emphasis on the low-cost aspect.

-Unfortunately, there is no introductory bonus offer with the Perks+ Visa® Card.
-Despite this missing benefit, there are cash back benefits that salvage this credit card.
-A special rate of 5% cash back is offered on certain niche categories, and the cardholder must choose these niches each quarter.
-Keep in mind that this rate is only applicable towards $2,000 of purchases.
+Unfortunately, there is no introductory bonus offer with the Cash+ Visa Signature Card.
+Despite this missing benefit, there are benefits that redeem this credit card’s value.
+A special rate of 5% back is offered on certain niche categories, and the cardholder must choose these niches each quarter.
+Keep in mind that this rate only applies toward $2,000 in purchases.

 This may sound typical, but cardholders receive two points for every dollar spent at a gas station or grocery store.
-To add to the lack of originality, one point is awarded for each dollar spent on regular purchases.
+One point is awarded for each dollar spent on regular purchases.
 These points have no limit, but they do expire after five years.

-The main headline on the U.S. bank Perks+ Visa® Card is its $0 annual fee along with other low cost charges.
-With that being said, balance transfers are charged a fee of 3% or $5.
-Those looking to perform a cash advance can look forward to a fee of 4% or $10 on normal cash advances as well as ATM cash advances.
-Foreign transactions come with two possible fees: 2% is charged on foreign transaction using U.S. dollars while 3% is charged on foreign currency transactions.
-The maximum late payment penalty is $37 while the maximum returned payment penalty is $35.
+The main feature of the U.S. Bank Cash+ Visa Signature Card is its $0 annual fee along with other low-cost charges.
+Balance transfers are charged a fee of 3% or $5, and cash advances have a fee of 4% or $10.
+Foreign transactions come with two possible fees: 2% on foreign transactions using U.S. dollars and 3% on foreign currency transactions.
+The maximum late payment penalty is $38 while the maximum returned payment penalty is $35.

-The Cash+ Credit Card comes with an introductory balance transfer APR flat rate of 0%, but after twelve months, this rate increases to some value between 13.24% and 23.24%.
-The previously mentioned range is applicable to regular purchases, but there is no introductory rate.
-The cash advance APR is 24.24% with no promotional offer of any sort.
+The Cash+ card comes with an introductory balance transfer APR flat rate of 0%, but after 12 months, this rate increases to 15.74%–24.74%.
+That range applies to regular purchases, but there is no introductory rate.
+The cash advance APR is 25.74% with no promotional offer of any sort.